ASK THE EXPERTS

 Dip a clean, sharp blade in hot water, and shave with the grain of your beard.
 Do not apply too much pressure—a sharp blade and well-balanced razor will do the work for you.
 If a closer shave is desired, lather up again and shave across or against the grain.

-After shaving, rinse with cold water and apply After-Shave Balm or Lotion to soothe, refresh and regenerate your skin.
+After shaving, rinse with cold water and apply After-Shave Balm to soothe, refresh and regenerate your skin.
 Avoid after-shaves that contain alcohol; these can irritate and dry out the skin.